Global Asia(s) Working Group

 A poster with a Grey background and two images.
 Left image is of an african american man in a postcard style with the word Barry Brown on the left corner and Far East on the right corner.
 Right image is in a red tint and has an Asian man on the left side (foreground) and two African American people on the right side (background).
 Above the images there is a border with musical notes.
 The right hand corner of the border has the RIDGS logo and beside it is a QR code to sign up for the talk.

-The Approaching Global Asia(s) Working Group will host Dr. Andrew F. Jones (Agassiz Professor of Chinese, Dept of East Asian Languages and Cultures, UC Berkeley) for an inaugural lecture on Fri, Feb 21, 2025 from 2 - 3:30 PM.
+The Approaching Global Asia(s) Working Group hosted Dr. Andrew F. Jones (Agassiz Professor of Chinese, Dept of East Asian Languages and Cultures, UC Berkeley) for an inaugural lecture on Fri, Feb 21, 2025 from 2 - 3:30 PM.

 Visit here for more information.